SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 ---
 title: Customizing "modern" team sites
-description: Apply a custom theme to a "modern" team site in SharePoint Online, and learn about other extensibility options. ms.date: 11/08/2017
+description: Apply a custom theme to a "modern" team site in SharePoint Online. ms.date: 11/08/2017
 ---